Salmon with Ginger Pineapple Salsa Recipe

 - 1 teaspoon honey

-- 1-1/2 teaspoons minced fresh gingerroot
+- 1/2 teaspoon ground ginger or 1-1/2 teaspoons minced fresh gingerroot

 - 1/4 teaspoon crushed red pepper flakes